redsanket/spark/external/hue/guide/getting_started/index.rst

 the database you'll be creating will have the naming syntax ``flickr_{your_user_name}_db``.
 This is to avoid name collisions and for the convenience of referencing later.

 Hue UI components and text you are to enter in dialog windows will be indicated in bold.
-Code, however, for scripts that you'll be using will be in monospace text.
+Code, however, for scripts that you'll be using will be in monospaced font.

 For icons, we will refer to them by name rather than use an inline image.
 For example, to run Pig scripts,